-Mark T. Millkey is a partner in the Firm's Melville office.
-He has significant experience in the area of complex securities class actions, consumer fraud class actions, and derivative litigation.
+Mark Millkey is a partner in the Firm's Melville office.
+He has significant experience in the areas of securities and consumer litigation, as well as in federal and state court appeals.

-Mr. Millkey was previously involved in a consumer litigation against MetLife, which resulted in a benefit to the class of approximately \$1.7 billion, and a securities class action against Royal Dutch/Shell, which settled for a minimum cash benefit to the class of \$130 million and a contingent value of more than \$180 million.
-He also has significant appellate experience in both the federal court system and the state courts of New York.
+During his career, Millkey has worked on a major consumer litigation against MetLife that resulted in a benefit to the class of approximately \$1.7 billion, as well as a securities class action against Royal Dutch/Shell that settled for a minimum cash benefit to the class of \$130 million and a contingent value of more than \$180 million.
+Since joining Robbins Geller, he has worked on securities class actions that have resulted in approximately \$300 million in settlements.

-Education B.A., Yale University, 1981; M.A., University of Virginia, 1983; J.D., University of Virginia, 1987 Honors/ Awards Super Lawyer, 2013-2014 numerous cases, including Thomas & Thomas Rodmakers, Inc. v.
-Newport Adhesives & Composites, Inc., which settled for \$67.5 million, and In re Currency Conversion Fee Antitrust Litig., which settled for \$336 million.
-Mr. Mitchell has served as lead or co-lead counsel in numerous cases, including most recently In re Payment Card Interchange Fee & Merch.
-Disc.
-Antitrust Litig. and Dahl v.
-Bain Capital Partners, LLC.
-Mr. Mitchell is also plaintiffs' trial counsel in In re Text Messaging Antitrust Litig.
+Education B.A., Yale University, 1981; M.A., University of Virginia, 1983; J.D., University of Virginia, 1987 Honors/ Awards Super Lawyer, 2013-2016 settlements for shareholders.
+His recent cases include Dahl v.
+Bain Capital Partners, LLC, obtaining more than \$590 million for shareholders, and In re Payment Card Interchange Fee and Merchant Discount Antitrust Litig.
+Currently, Mitchell serves as court-appointed counsel in the ISDAfix Benchmark action and In re Aluminum Warehousing Antitrust Litig.